patrickmcelwee/ml-visjs-graph-ng/README.markdown

 ### Enable the triple index

-Since this library works based on SPARQL queries against triples stored in your MarkLogic database, you need to enable the triple index.
+Since this library works based on SPARQL queries against triples stored in your MarkLogic database, you need to enable the triple index. **Note that the triple index is enabled by default starting with MarkLogic 9.0.**

 #### Using Roxy